IMIO/imio.smartweb.common/README.rst

 Provides various common needs for smartweb related sites :

-- A topics field behavior with topics vocabulary select widget
+- topics field behavior with topics vocabulary select widget
-- An Iam field behavior with "iam" vocabulary select widget
+- Iam field behavior with "iam" vocabulary select widget
-- A rich description feature, with bold & newlines, limited to a maximum of chars (see `config.py`)
+- rich description feature, with bold & newlines, limited to a maximum of chars (see `config.py`)
-- Countries vocabulary
+- countries vocabulary
-- Cities (stored in registry) vocabulary
+- cities vocabulary (values are stored in registry)
-- A faceted relative path widget
+- faceted relative path widget
-- A breadcrumb index that stores the full object path with titles (and not ids)
+- `breadcrumb` index that stores the full object path with titles (and not ids)
-- Cropping scales selection mechanism per content-type / field
+- cropping scales selection mechanism per content-type / field (with adapters)
-- Help texts (descriptions) on forms are now above the fields and not below
+- help texts (descriptions) on forms above the fields and not below
 - `@search-filter` REST endpoint to get all terms (and titles) of metadatas from search request results